Oncom: Toxicity

 In the production of oncom, sanitation and hygiene are important to avoid contaminating the culture with bacteria or other fungi like Aspergillus flavus (which produces aflatoxin).
 Neurospora intermedia var. oncomensis and Rhizopus oligosporus reduce the aflatoxin produced by Aspergillus flavus.
-However, aflatoxin-producing molds (Aspergillus spp.) are often naturally present on peanut presscake.
-Furthermore, coconut presscake can harbor the very dangerous Burkholderia gladioli, which produces two highly toxic compounds – bongkrek acid and toxoflavin.
+However, aflatoxin-producing molds (Aspergillus spp.) are often naturally present on peanut press cake.
+Furthermore, coconut press cake can harbor the very dangerous Burkholderia gladioli, which produces two highly toxic compounds – bongkrek acid and toxoflavin.
 William Shurtleff and Akiko Aoyagi address toxicity in their book section on oncom.

 While it is known that soybeans are the best substrate for growing R. oligosporus to produce tempeh, oncom has not been as thoroughly studied; the best fermentation substrates for producing oncom are not yet known.

 Cooking methods

 Oncom can be prepared and cooked in various ways.
-It can be simply deep fried as gorengan fritters, seasoned and cooked in a banana leaf pouch as pepes, or roasted, seasoned and mixed with steamed rice as nasi tutug oncom.
-Oncom is also a selected fillings for comro, lontong and arem-arem rice dumplings.
-Comro in particular is a popular Sundanese snack, the name was an abbreviation from oncom di jero which literally means "oncom inside".
+It can be simply deep fried as gorengan fritters, seasoned and cooked in a banana leaf pouch as pepes, or roasted, seasoned, and mixed with steamed rice as nasi tutug oncom.
+Oncom is also a selected filling for comro, lontong and arem-arem rice dumplings.
+Comro in particular is a popular Sundanese snack, the name was an abbreviation of oncom di jero which means "oncom inside".